JKLRak/payroll_app/README.md

 - allows both hourly and salaried employees

 Usage:
--./payroll_app for running an example
+- ./payroll_app for running an example
--make and make clean for compiling
+- make and make clean for compiling

 Written in c++17